The overview of file server

 Tips: you can restore backed up files when necessary.
 Also, you are allowed to make Windows Server Backup restore files to different computer.

-To ensure the security of your data, you would better keep 3 copy of Windows file server backup and store them to 2 different place.
-If possible, you could create an offsite backup, such as, sync local folder to Google Drive.
-Whenever you encounter unexpected failure, you can use the backup image to restore your data.
+Windows file server backup is an essential task especially for enterprises.
+To ensure the security of your important data, you'd better keep 2 copies of Windows file server backup on different storage devices, and 1 for offsite, such as, sync local folder to Google Drive.
+Thus whenever you encounter unexpected failure, you can use the backup image to restore your data.